nicosierra/ponyMayhem/README.md

 ### Improvements
 - Perform a DFS from the Pony to the Domokun and use a "retreat" and/or "stay away" strategy.
 - Implement an A* algorithm, using an arbitrary function to increase the cost of the nodes near the Domokun.
+- Add a wandering mode, with a way of "escaping" (finding circuits).
 - Display the hidden image once the game is over (I pushed a branch that does that, only compatible with iterm).

 ## Getting started